Skip to content

 Expand All

-• Nominations must come from a school email address.
-Submissions from personal accounts will not be considered.
+• Nominations must be submitted from a school email address (personal accounts will not be accepted).

 • Students must be in 11th or 12th grade to participate.

-• Please complete a separate nomination for each student.
+• A separate nomination form must be completed for each student.

-• Nominations are due no later than Friday, September 29th.
+• Nominations are due by Friday, September 19.

 CLICK HERE TO NOMINATE YOUR STUDENTS

-The Honors Jazz Ensemble provides a unique opportunity for students seeking to develop their jazz performance skills while working with renowned jazz artists and the FSU jazz faculty.
-Experiences will include multiple performance opportunities, including the Honors Jazz Ensemble Festival Finale Concert held Saturday night where members take the stage to perform for directors, family, friends, and all Tri-State Band Festival participants.
+The Honors Jazz Ensemble offers students the opportunity to develop their jazz performance skills while working with renowned jazz artists and the FSU jazz faculty.
+The experience includes multiple performances, culminating in the Festival Finale Concert on Saturday evening, where members perform for directors, families, friends, and all Tri-State participants.

-• Nominations must come from a school email address.
-Submissions from personal accounts will not be considered.
+• Nominations must be submitted from a school email address (personal accounts will not be accepted).

 • Students must be in 11th or 12th grade to participate.

-• Please complete a separate nomination for each student.
+• A separate nomination form must be completed for each student.

-• Nominations are due no later than Friday, September 29th.
+• Nominations are due by Friday, September 19.

 CLICK HERE TO NOMINATE YOUR STUDENTS